From confusion to confidence.

 How should companies calculate gender pay gaps?

 Use the standard EU methods (mean/median) and compare like-for-like groups.
-Check your data and note how you calculated it.
+Check your data and keep track of how you calculated it.

 Read more